Avigail-Laufer/Avigail-Laufer/README.md

 I specialize in both frontend and backend development, and have a keen interest in creating efficient, user-friendly solutions.
 I am proficient in various technologies and frameworks, and constantly strive to expand my skills and knowledge.
 </span>
+<h1>About Me</h1>
+<p>💻 Proficient in both server-side (Backend) and client-side (Frontend) development, with extensive experience in various technologies and tools.</p>
+<p>🏆 Always strive to maximize the potential of every project, prioritizing high-quality user experiences and meeting unique needs.</p>
+<p>📖 Constantly eager to learn new skills and stay updated with the latest industry trends.</p>
+<p>Strong believer in continuous improvement and personal growth, both as a developer and as a team member.</p>
+<p>Detail-oriented and responsible, ensuring a professional and focused approach to problem-solving</p>
 <h1> 🛠Languages and Tools</h1>
 <h1> Programming Languages<h1>
 <p align="left">